QUICK SUMMARY:

-Crafting a compelling client proposal can often feel like walking a tightrope, especially for marketing agencies.
-There's a delicate balance between showcasing your expertise and delivering a message that resonates with non-experts.
+Crafting a compelling client proposal can feel like walking a tightrope for marketing agencies.
+There's a delicate balance between showcasing your expertise and delivering a message that motivates potential clients to seal the deal.
+In this article, we’ll discuss how to write a winning business proposal and share our client proposal template to help you get started and save time.

-You want to say so much amazing stuff about your agency, what it does, and the people behind the processes.
-Then there’s the technical knowledge swimming around in your head, everything you need to know to get the job done.
+There’s your agency history, bios of your team members, the technical knowledge swimming around in your head, competitor benchmarks, and everything else you need to know to get the job done.
 But not everything can–or should–be included in a client proposal.

-A well-constructed, effective, and professional business proposal is a key that unlocks high-value contracts, yet, the process can be time-consuming and often daunting.
+A well-constructed, effective, and professional business proposal is a key that unlocks high-value contracts, but the process is often time-consuming–and daunting.

 Delivering knowledge and value in the discovery phase shows customers a snapshot of what it is like to work with us and helps them see the potential that exists.
 This can really set the tone for the whole project and makes the customer comfortable to invest properly.